|Innovative Products Research & Services, Inc. 1162 Falling Stream, Sanford, NC 27332|

 Research - Basic and Applied

 IPRS was funded by the U.S. Dept. of Energy to carry out a pilot program for invention evaluation and development leading toward licensing.
-Excerpts from those reports may be purchased at a nominal cost.
+Excerpts from those reports may be available upon request.
 Request our Publications List for details of reports available.
+Email: email@example.com

 Role of Innovation in Society